fedarko/neoconverter/README.md

 - Add back functionality that takes in a list of files and converts all of them at once
-- Add more comprehensive tests (testing bad inputs in `_read()`, testing the convert function(s) actually read things correctly, etc.)
+- Add more comprehensive tests (testing the convert function(s) actually do things correctly, that values are being read properly, etc.)
-    - can use StringIOs to mock up the CSV files
 - Add more documentation, examples, etc.